Vermont USA Travel Guide

 Always check operating hours and seasonal availability for attractions before your visit.

-Consider purchasing purchase tickets on the web in advance to save time and sometimes money, especially for popular sites.
+Consider purchasing purchase tickets on the web in advance in order to save time and sometimes money, especially for popular places of interest.

 Discover more unique aspects of the Champlain Valley for a richer experience.